ryan-charette/ryan-charette/README.md

 Numerical Methods, Scientific Computing, Mathematical Modeling

 Applied Mathematics considers the mathematical theory and foundations underlying scientific models.
 Through computational modeling and simulation, it aims to foster some scientific or societal goal.
 Additionally, it is concerned with algorithms, as well as their development, verification, and analysis.
-Of particular interest is teh approximation of functions that can not be solved analytically.
+Of particular interest is the approximation of functions that can not be solved analytically.

 <!---